 – Reserve: Up to $10,000 per claim

-The Chase Sapphire Reserve® also offers these additional protections not available on the Sapphire Preferred:
+The Chase Sapphire Reserve® also offers these additional travel protections not available on the Sapphire Preferred:

 – Emergency medical and dental coverage (up to $2,500)